ziudeso/naba-comfyui-nvidia-docker/README.md

 # but will be in the PATH for commands run from within this script

 echo "== Override ComfyUI launch command"
-# Make sure to have activated the venv before running this command
+# Make sure to have 1) activated the venv before running this command
+# 2) use the COMFY_CMDLINE_EXTRA environment variable to pass additional command-line arguments set during the init script
 cd /comfy/mnt/ComfyUI
-python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --fast
+python3 ./main.py --listen 0.0.0.0 --disable-auto-launch --fast ${COMFY_CMDLINE_EXTRA}

 echo "== To prevent the regular Comfy command from starting, we 'exit 1'" echo "   If we had not overridden it, we could simply end with an ok exit: 'exit 0'"